 According

-, Collins earned a journalism degree from the
+to KARK's website, Collins earned a journalism degree from the

 Medill School of Journalism at Northwestern University in Evanston,